MakisChristou/Pylapse/README.md

 ## Pylapse
-Pylapse is a GUI frontend written in Python 3 using the tkinter GUI framerwork.
-It is a frontend for the popular command line utility ffmpeg.
+Pylapse is a GUI frontend for ffmpeg written in Python 3.
 It enables novice users to start easily capturing jpeg images from RTSP (x264) enabled cameras, save them locally and render a quick video out of them all using Pylapse.
+Currenttly additional bash scripts are also used alongside the python code.

 ## Features

 - Capture and playback images from x264 RTSP enabled cameras
 - Render video given selected dates
-- Supports multiple cameras
+- Supports multiple IP cameras
 - Multiple playback speed options
-- Playback progress bar
 - Timelapse running even if application is accidentally closed
 - Start/End time of time-lapse (e.g. always start at 7am and end at 7PM)